TravisPritchardODEQ/TMDL_database/README.md

 # wq_sqlite

-wq_sqlite is an R package to import water quality data and stations information into a SQLite database.
+wq_sqlite are a series of R functions to import water quality data and stations information into a SQLite database.

 To use the the wq_sqlite import functions, you need ODBC connections to DEQ's AWQMS and Stations databases.